jordancccac/fall21python2_jc/Hunting_Analytics/README.md

     This program aims to shed light on the safety of hunting, as well as the nature of hunting accidents.
-    It draws on two sources of data: hunting accidents nationwide and the number of licenses, tags, permits and stamps acquired each year; this may suggests the popularity of hunting.
+    It draws on two sources of data: hunting accidents nationwide and the number of licenses, tags, permits and stamps acquired each year.
 While the data is publicly available, the national incident database appears to be missing pieces of data for some states/years.

 ### Research Questions